brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-[We are aware of the conflict with Objective-C/C++ blocks that makes this syntax untenable.
+[We are aware of the conflict with Objective-C/C++ blocks that makes this syntax untenable and [@P3381R0].
 For now, the paper is written still using `^` and a subsequent version will have to find something else, probably still choosing the same prefix operator as reflection.]{.ednote}

 ## Interpolating into a Token Sequence